 Any unspent funds must carry over from month to month, and from year to year, for as long as you continue to receive a Home Care Package from that provider.
-If you choose to cease your Home Care Package or change providers, unspent funds you have contributed must be returned to you and the Government contributions returned to the Government or transferred to your new provider.
+If you choose to cease your Home Care Package or change providers, unspent funds you have contributed must be returned to you and the Government contributions returned to the Government.
+If you are transferring providers, your home care account remains available to you, for use with your new provider.